- Couples therapy, marriage counseling, and pre-marital counseling.

 - Couples Counseling & Marriage Counseling (affairs, distancing, fighting)

 - Depression and Psychotherapy (break-ups, loneliness and isolation)

 - Inner Financial Health (money scripts, over-spending, procrastination about financial planning)

 - Alternative Sexualities & Genders Counseling (LGBTTQIA / Spicy / BDSM / Kink / Poly / Trans)

 - Hypnosis and Psychotherapy

-The best way to set up an appointment is to call me.
+The best way to set up an appointment is to call.
 All information left on my voice mail is treated as confidential.
 Please leave some “best times” for me to get back to you.
-Email also works, but calling me works best.
+Email and texting also works, but calling works best.